 Now, let’s put together all the discussed ideas and create an example/template of a strategy map for innovation.

-What resources do we need to allocate to generate, capture, and test hypothesis?
+What resources do we need to allocate to generate, capture, and test a hypothesis?
 Here are some possible metrics:

 - R&D budget